- Personal Health Information & Self-Help»

 The purpose of this article was to provide givers and busy people with practical self-care tips.
 One of the hardest things for giving, compassionate, and generous people is putting themselves first.
 Self-sacrificial behaviors are looked upon as valiant and as a sign of a good heart.
 However, in the long run, neglecting too much of yourself and your own needs does not help you or the persons you want to help.
 Depleting your faculties to the point of exhaustion is unhealthy for the mind, body, and spirit and will eventually leave you with nothing left to give.

 The video below speaks to this notion of sacrificing the self and feeling guilty about engaging in self-care.
 Dr. Bill Crawford, psychologist and speaker, does an excellent job of dispelling the myths about the idea of self-care being a "self-centered" activity.
 Take a listen as he emphasizes the importance of self-care.
 Make a commitment to start taking better care of yourself today by adding some of the activities above to your daily regimen.
-Also check out the book below, "Nurturing Wellness through Radical Self-Care" by Janet Gallagher Nestor, which is based on the mindfulness approach.
-Her workbook offers a framework to help you set goals and develop a program you to follow daily.

 Putting Yourself First is Not a Self-Centered Activity